RiME+ (Risk Management and Evaluation) platform

 The role of the RiME+ platform is to:

 - Support the implementation of the integrated regulatory strategy focusing on preparatory steps to regulatory risk management actions.
-This includes screening and risk management option analysis (RMOA) activities and how to best generate further information to identify substances for which further risk management is needed.
+This includes screening and regulatory management option analysis (RMOA) activities and how to best generate further information to identify substances for which further risk management is needed.

 - Enhance common understanding on and promote further integration and efficient use of the different REACH/CLP processes, so that substances of concern are moved without undue delay to regulatory risk management.